 Protocol of the DataNotification service

-When the server AP invokes a DataNotification.request service primitive, the server AL builds the DataNotification APDU and sends it to the client.
+When the server AP invokes a DataNotification.request service primitive, the server AL builds the DataNotification APDU and passes it to the supporting protocol layer.

-When the client AL receives this APDU, it invokes the DataNotification.indication service primitive.7.3.2.252
+When the client AL receives this APDU, it invokes the DataNotification.indication service primitive.

+In case 1), unconfirmed, retry on supporting protocol layer failure (see 7.3.2.2):

+the push operation is deemed as failed when the server AP receives a DataNotification.cnf service primitive with Service_Class == Unconfirmed and Result == LOWER_LAYER_FAILED.
+In this case, the server AP may attempt a retry after a repetition delay;

+the push operation is deemed as successful when the server AP receives a DataNotification.cnf with Service_Class == Unconfirmed and Result == CONFIRMED;

+Figure 52 shows the MSC of the DataNotification service for this case.